chronicleworks/chronicle-examples/README.md

 [namespace_bindings]
 ```

-!!!Note
+### Note

 If you update the example domain, you currently need to stop this running
-    image to re-run run-standalone-chronicle as it backgrounds on CTRL-C
+image to re-run `run-standalone-chronicle` as it backgrounds on CTRL-C

 ## GraphQL playground